epam/edp-keycloak-operator/docs/api.md

-KeycloakRealmUser is the Schema for the keycloak user API
+KeycloakRealmUser is the Schema for the keycloak user API.

 <table>
     <thead>